-The Honorary Consulate of Cape Verde
+The Honorary Consulate of Cape Verde, London

-The Cape Verde Embassy in Brussels,
+The Cape Verde Embassy, Brussels

-The Cape Verde Consulate General in Holland
+The Cape Verde Embassy, Netherlands

 You should check with your airline or travel company as some provide the Visa as part of their package.
 If on arrival passport control cannot find your name on their list, you will then have to pay the €25, but keep your receipt in order to reclaim your money at the end of the holiday.